opera-platform/opera-dsp/docs/windowing/source/Overview/Overview.rst

   Select window function.
 Please see :doc:`supported functions. <../Modules/WindowFunctions>`

 - ``memoryFile``:
   Text file location in which to store coefficients.
+Coefficients will be stored in hex format.

 - ``constWindow``:
   Select between ROM and RAM for coefficient storage.
-If true, ROM is used.
+If values is set to `true` ROM is used, else RAM si used to store coefficients.
+In case that RAM is used to store coefficients, coefficients can be written to the RAM via the bus (AXI4 or TileLink).

 - ``trimType``:
   Trim type (after multiplication).
-Supported values are: `Floor`, `Ceiling`, `Convergent` and `Round`.
+Supported values are: `Floor` (round-down), `Ceiling` (round-up), `Convergent` (round half to even) and `Round` (round half towards infinity).

 Register Map
 ------------